 - New symptoms appear, especially severe headache, dizziness, swelling around the ear, or twitching of the face muscles

-Let the doctor know right away if a child younger than 6 months has a fever, even if no other symptoms are present.
+Let the provider know right away if a child younger than 6 months has a fever, even if the child doesn't have other symptoms.

-You can reduce your child's risk of ear infections with the following practices:
+You can reduce your child's risk of ear infections with the following measures:

 - Wash hands and toys often.